lizhang101/Algorithm-DataStructure/Data Structures/readme.md

   - set are unordered collections of unique elements.

 - Priority Queue
-  - In computer science, a priority queue is an abstract data type which is like a regular queue or stack data structure, but where additionally each element has a "priority" associated with it.
-In a priority queue, an element with high priority is served before an element with low priority.
+  - it is like a regular queue or stack, but where additionally each element has a "priority" associated with it.
+  - In a priority queue, an element with high priority is served before an element with low priority.
 If two elements have the same priority, they are served according to their order in the queue.

 - associative array (map, symbol table, or dictionary)
-  - In computer science, an associative array, map, symbol table, or dictionary is an abstract data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.
+  - it is an abstract data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.

 # Linear Data Structures
 A linear data structure traverses the data elements sequentially, in which only one data element can directly be reached.